 “For me, my villi were done, so I wasn’t absorbing anything,” says Esposito.
 “I was so deficient in everything.
 So what happens is that your body starts to steal from other places for energy to stay alive.
 It steals from bones, or it steals from the nervous system.
 Mine was stealing from the nervous system in a major way, which is why I had such nerve issues.”

+She always had a sense that these feelings weren’t just mental health struggles, that there was some underlying cause.
 Today, she understands that it all came down to her gut, and specifically to the strong connection between gut health and depression.
 For instance, the gut produces about 95% of the body’s serotonin, the neurotransmitter that produces feelings of well-being and stabilizes the mood.
 Her poor gut health had caused her serotonin levels to plummet, throwing off other processes and levels in her body and leading to her depression, anxiety, and panic.

 After her diagnosis, she went to a specialist who told her that she needed to be on an antidepressant.
 Esposito pushed back immediately, not wanting to be given yet another prescription.
 But the doctor explained that the prescription was not because she believed Esposito had mental health issues, but because of the strong connection between gut health and depression.
 “She said, ‘No, you’re not understanding me.
 This is not for your mind.
 This is for your gut.
 Your gut is completely off.
 We need to balance the serotonin,’” Esposito says.